 How to Use this Sourdough Discard Pie Crust Recipe:

-- This buttery sourdough pie crust is the perfect recipe for your favorite pie – sweet or savory pie fillings!
+This buttery sourdough pie crust is the perfect recipe for all your favorite pies – sweet or savory pie fillings!

 Frequently Asked Questions: